Naloxegol (Oral route)

 - Peptic ulcer or

-- Stomach or bowel blockage, or history of Should not be used in patients with these conditions.
+- Stomach or bowel blockage, known or suspected—Should not be used in patients with these conditions.

 Proper Use of This Medicine: